Using Z-Wave home automation to build a smart home

 Again, as a competing system, combining the HomeKit with a Z-Wave home automation system might be tricky.
 Apple has released a bridge that enables the two to communicate.
 However, there are limits and restrictions.

 The good news is that the Athom Homey can bridge the gap and enable the two to work in harmony.

-Yes, you can use all of your Sonos gear with Z-Wave.
+Yes, you can use all of your Sonos smart speakers with Z-Wave.
 However, it’s easier to combine Sonos with a Fibaro system, for example, than others.

 The Fibaro system has a Sonos app that is easy to install within the Home Center control app.
 If you’re using a Vera, you’ll have to invest in a bridge or use an app that controls both.